Zemerik/ZemShowcase/CONTRIBUTING.md

 ## ➕ Adding your Project:

+### Automatically:

+> [!Note]
+> You can now submit your project to be added to the Showcase through an [Online Form](https://forms.visme.co/formsPlayer/8r1xydop-zemshowcase-project-submission) powered by [Visme](https://visme.com)!

+1. Click [here](https://forms.visme.co/formsPlayer/8r1xydop-zemshowcase-project-submission) to access the registration form
+2. Fill in the Form with the asked details
+3. Click `Register` to submit your Project.

+> Your Project will be added as soon as possible

+### Manually:

 1. Fork a copy of this Repository on your Github account by clicking below,

 - [Fork](https://github.com/Zemerik/ZemShowcase/fork)